 You’ve mentioned trips — what do you mean?

 Sometimes we’ll take little trips — maybe a day hike, swimming at Blue Bend, or going into town.

-Maybe it will be a several-day canoeing/camping adventure.
+Maybe it will be a several-day canoeing and camping adventure.
 Maybe it’ll be spelunking.
 Visiting another camp.
-We don’t know yet but what we do know is that a group of people on a trip together gets to try their skills, hone their independence, work and bond as a group, and then kick back at the end of each day and have a blast together!
-You’re going to LOVE this!
+The first summer of LIT we went on a hiking and wilderness trip where we were able to try out new skills, experience some shared independence, worked and bonded as a group, and then kicked back at the end of each day and had a blast together!